frh0/EagleI/README.md

+# Egale 👁️

-1. Challenge Statement
+1. Challenge Statement🎯

 Make an inclusive solution that help a Vision disability

-2. Solution Concept
+2. Solution Concept💡

 Far-sightedness want to see close objects clearly because they have trouble reading close objects "especially".

-3. Technologies & Tools
+3. Technologies & Tools 🛠️

 We/ve used vision kit swell as the camera and VoiceOver accessibility